|

 I later interned at Google, where I worked on infrastructure for generating and integrating subsystem-level RTL based on architectural configuration.

-The work touched the full spectrum of auxiliary logic bring-up—spanning power intent, clock/reset domain crossing, linting, and register collateral—
+The work touched the full spectrum of auxiliary logic bring-up, covering power intent, clock/reset domain crossing, linting, and register collateral,

 and gave me a systems-level view of how large SoC blocks are stitched together.